RamanujanMachine/RamanujanMachine/README.md

 ## Installation

-Clone the repo and install the requirements in the requirements.txt file.
+Clone the repo and install the requirements in the source/requirements.txt file.
 If you have pip, it can be done by running
 ```
 pip install -r requirements.txt
 ```
+under the source/ folder.
 That's it, you are now ready to discover new conjectures.

 ## Running the code